ChartIQ/chartiq-react-seed/README.md

 ## Getting started

-To view the example, you will need to copy and paste the ChartIQ `js` and `css` directories inside of the `chartiq` directory.
-To do this, execute the following commands in a terminal or command line:
+To view the example, you will need to copy and paste the ChartIQ js and css directories from your trial library inside of the chartiq directory.

 ### Running Locally